bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

   and principles behind their design are rarer still.
 As someone working in this space,
-  I hope this blog post provides some insight into the challenges and solutions in this domain.
+  I hope this blog post provides some insight into the challenges in this domain and possible solutions.

 ## Separating Rounding from Arithmetic